 Clooney's current projects include an exercise in dramatic theology, the reading of Bernard of Clairvaux's sermons on the Song of Songs along with a medieval Hindu commentary on the love songs in Satakopan's Tiruvaymoli.
 He has written on the Jesuit missionary tradition of scholarship, particularly in India, and also the dynamics of dialogue in the contemporary world.
 He is on numerous editorial boards; was the first president of the International Society for Hindu-Christian Studies; and, from 1998 to 2004, was coordinator for interreligious dialogue for the Society of Jesus in the United States.

 He is the author of numerous articles and books, including most recently Beyond Compare: St. Francis and Sri Vedanta Desika on Loving Surrender to God (Georgetown University Press, 2008), and The Truth, the Way, the Life: Christian Commentary on the Three Holy Mantras of the Srivaisnava Hindus (Peeters Publishing, 2008).
 Comparative Theology: Deep Learning Across Religious Borders, his new and insightful introduction to the field of comparative theology, will be published later this spring by Wiley-Blackwell.
-A recent interview with Wendy McDowell, in which he discusses some of his recent research and writing, is available on the HDS website.

 "The Center, within HDS and as part of the wider University, is very well positioned to recognize and foster some of the best initiatives by which students and faculty will engage the interreligious possibilities of our twenty-first century," Clooney said.
 "It is a particular pleasure to become director after Donald Swearer, under whose wise leadership the Center has flourished and grown in so many ways.
 I look forward to working with the Center staff and with CSWR's many old and new friends in continuing this great tradition."